Boat Reviews

 We know that every boat is a carefully orchestrated system of choices made by the designer and by the boat’s previous owners.
 The common wisdom says that ‘every boat is a compromise’.
 Tell me what area in life is NOT a compromise?
 So, true enough.
 The goal is to find the compromise that works best for us.
 That being said here is a general description of what we’re looking for.
 We reserve the right to change our minds about things as we become more educated.

 We’re looking for a boat intended to cross oceans, not a coastal cruiser.
-It needs to be around 40 feet long, give or take a foot or so, and have a displacement that is adequate for passages, but not so heavy that we will never leave the dock in Puget Sound.
+It needs to be large enough for our family, which means at least 40 feet long, and have a displacement that is adequate for passages, but not so heavy that we will never leave the dock in Puget Sound.
 Sailing well to windward is a very desirable trait, since we always seem to be doing just that.
 The ideal hull for us would have a wide fin keel similar to our Cal 34, or would have a modified full keel with a cutaway forefoot, and a skeg hung rudder.
-We’d prefer a cutter rig, but that might be asking too much.
+We’d prefer a ketch rig with an inner forestay, but that might be asking too much.

 These boat reviews reflect our opinions of the actual boats we’ve seen, based on our knowledge of ourselves and what we need and like.
 Because my knowledge is more practical than technical, I focus mainly on the ‘livability’ issues of the boats we’re looking at.
 Technical details like rigging are best left to the experts to discuss.
 If your boat is listed in our reviews and we have not yet had an opportunity to talk to you, please contact us with more information about your boat and we will gladly include it in the reviews.
 We hope these reviews will help you sell your boat to someone who will love it and take care of it, even if it’s not the right boat for us.